dudematthew/droplo-recruitment-task/README.md

 -   Tailwind CSS

 -   dnd-kit for drag and drop

 -   React Hook Form

 -   Zod for validation

--   Geist fonts

 Getting Started
 ---------------

 1\.
 Install dependencies:

-yarn install
+npm install

 -   Run the development server:

-yarn dev
+npm dev

 -   Build for production:

-yarn build
+npm build

 Open http://localhost:3000 with your browser to see the result.

 Development
 -----------

 This project uses TypeScript with strict mode enabled and includes path aliases for clean imports:

 -   Source code is located in the src directory

 -   Components are organized by feature in src/components

 -   Type definitions are in src/types

 -   Styles are managed with Tailwind CSS

 Contributing
 ------------

 1\.
 Fork the repository

 -   Create your feature branch

 -   Commit your changes

 -   Push to the branch

 5\.
 Open a Pull Request

 License
 -------

 This project is open source and available under the MIT License.